 Soon after you come to Combcrag Wood and a Roman Quarry.
 Here you turn south through the woods on a path which runs along the River Irthing to Chapelburn.
 Here you'll pass another Roman Fort and cross the Irthing before heading east along a country lane to Upper Denton where you'll pass the remains of the old Bastle or fortified farmhouse.

 The route continues east to bring you into the village of Gilsland.
 The village is in an interesting spot straddling the border between Cumbria and Northumberland, with most of its houses in Northumberland.
+From the village you can visit the lovely Crammel Linn waterfall which sits in a wonderful river gorge to the north.

 After exploring the village the route heads west to cross an old Roman Bridge over the Irthing.
 Shortly after you return to Birdoswald where the walk finishes.